Individualized Conscious Exercise

 - Hand and pressure techniques and movements methods

-(Intended for those with intermediate-to-advanced yoga experience.
-Experience in bodywork or message is recommended.)
+Intended for those with for beginning-to-experience or advance yoga experience.
+Experience in bodywork or message is recommended.

 Yoga Therapy is a systematic individualized application of yoga asanas (postures and breathing exercises) and awareness practices to satisfy unique health needs.
 Yoga therapy addresses a wide variety of physical and mental health problems.
 This is available online via video chat or in person.